 7. Review and approve any significant deviations from financial accounting practices.

-8. Review the effectiveness of the internal audit function to ensure that it operates in accordance with applicable and appropriate professional standards, including those endorsed by the Institute of Internal Auditors.
+8. Review the independence and effectiveness of the internal audit function to ensure that it operates in accordance with applicable and appropriate professional standards, including those endorsed by the Institute of Internal Auditors.

 9. Review and approve the General Auditor’s Annual Audit Plan and any material changes to that Plan.

 10. Review the reports to management prepared by the Internal Audit Activity for matters deemed significant by the General Auditor and management’s response to such reports.

 11. Approve the Bank’s operational risk management policy/ approach and review Internal Audit Activity’s assessment of the Bank’s operational risk management framework and execution of same.
 The Bank’s operational risk management policy and framework should be designed to identify significant operational risks and should explain how of each such risk is managed.

 12. Discuss with the external auditor and management the Internal Audit Activity responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit.

 13. Annually, the Chair of the Audit and Risk Committee shall consult with the Chair of the Management and Budget Committee regarding the adequacy of the budget for the Audit Function.